joshuaeckroth/cinf401-website/notes/syllabus.markdown

 ### Assignments

 Assignments are individual activities, done outside of class or during lab.
-You will turn in your materials via [git](/cookbook/git.html) and [Bitbucket](bitbucket.org).
-See the [workflow notes](/notes/workflow.html) for details.
+You will turn in your materials via [git](/cookbook/git.html) and [Bitbucket](http://bitbucket.org).
+See the [RStudio workflow](/notes/rstudio-workflow.html) and [Hadoop workflow](/notes/hadoop-workflow.html) notes for details.

 Assignments are scored out of 5 points.
 Grading rubric for assignments: